QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

 \subsubsection{Resummed evolution equations to leading order}

-In order to isolate the leading contributions one has to take into account the strong external currents $J \sim\mathcal{O}(1/g)$ in the Glasma, which induce non-perturbatively large background fields ${\cal A}\sim\mathcal{O}(1/g)$.
-In contrast, the statistical fluctuations $F$ originate from the vacuum and are therefore initally $\mathcal{O}(1)$.
-The spectral function $\rho$ has to comply with equal-time commutation relations and is therefore parametrically $\mathcal{O}(1)$ at any time.
+To isolate the leading contributions one has to take into account the strong external currents $J \sim\mathcal{O}(1/g)$ in the Glasma, which induce non-perturbatively large background fields ${\cal A}\sim\mathcal{O}(1/g)$.
+In contrast, the statistical fluctuations $F$ originate from the vacuum and are therefore initially $\mathcal{O}(1)$.
+The spectral function $\rho$ encodes the equal-time commutation relations and is therefore parametrically $\mathcal{O}(1)$ at any time.